No fee unless we win.

-- Defective product claims can be complicated.
-The exact factors you need to prove to gain compensation vary depending on the type of defect and the theory of liability.
+Defective product claims can be complicated.
+The factors you need to prove to gain compensation vary depending on the type of defect and the theory of liability.

 You should not try to handle a product liability claim by yourself.
 You are going to need a highly experienced and knowledgeable Mobile defective product lawyer.
-At Belt, Bruner, & Barnett P.C., we are prepared to help.
-We have years of experience handling a wide range of defective product claims, including various products and many different types of injuries.
+At Belt, Bruner & Barnett, P.C., we are prepared to help.
+We have years of experience handling a wide range of defective product claims, including various products and types of injuries.

 You may not know what to do or who to turn to after an accident that was caused by a product.
 You may not even know whether the product was defective or what went wrong.
-All of these unanswered questions are why you should contact Belt, Bruner, & Barnett P.C.
+All these unanswered questions are why you should contact Belt, Bruner & Barnett P.C.
 We will thoroughly investigate your situation, including working with experts to find out what went wrong and whether the product had a design, manufacturing, or warning defect.
 Based on what we find, we will explain your legal options.
-We will then guide you through whatever option you choose, including a product liability lawsuit.
+We will then guide you through any option, including a product liability lawsuit.